anastasopoulospanag/my-aframe-scene-rubik-s-cube./README.md

 # my-aframe-scene-rubik-s-cube.
-Html page with a rubik's cube for University
+A Html page with a rubik's cube for University